uliebal/RecExpSim/README.md

 Prefer the use of [standardized code style](https://pep8.org/).

-*TODO: Add instructions about the automatic code style formatting tool.*

 Make use of [python type hints](https://docs.python.org/3/library/typing.html) whenever possible.
 When specifying types for variables and methods, your IDE will help you with organizing the inputs, outputs and arguments that you may use.